21 November 2018

 Air Monitors Ltd is responsible for the wireless collection of data, which is automatically transmitted to its cloud-based data management system.
 Results are accessed by PC, tablet or smartphone, so that air quality can be consistently visualised and mapped in real time.

-“The Google Street View cars are taking readings every second, or every 30 metres whilst driving, helping us find pollution hot-spots, so AQMesh pods can be positioned there and in other sensitive locations, such as schools and hospitals,” commented Jim Mills, Managing Director of Air Monitors Ltd. “Having worked with ECOTECH for several decades, incorporating the Serinus® 40 in this ground-breaking project was an obvious choice,” he added.
+“The Google Street View cars are taking readings every second, or every 30 metres whilst driving, helping us find pollution hot-spots, so AQMesh pods can be positioned there and in other sensitive locations, such as schools and hospitals,” commented Jim Mills, Air Monitors Ltd Founder and now ACOEM consultant.
+“Having worked with Ecotech for several decades, incorporating the Serinus® 40 in this ground-breaking project was an obvious choice,” he added.

 Commitment to improving air quality

-“We welcome the opportunity to make a positive, long-lasting contribution to improving London’s air quality,” said Felicity Sharp, Head of ECOTECH Europe.
-“The C40 Cities pilot is another example of the way ECOTECH works together with distribution partners like Air Monitors Ltd to provide environmental solutions that help solve global problems,” she added.
+“We welcome the opportunity to make a positive, long-lasting contribution to improving London’s air quality,” said Felicity Sharp, Managing Director ACOEM Air Monitors.
+“The C40 Cities pilot is another example of the way Ecotech works together with distribution partners like Air Monitors Ltd to provide environmental solutions that help solve global problems,” she added.

-To learn more about the London C40 Cities air quality monitoring project, contact Jim Mills at email@example.com.
-For more information about ECOTECH Serinus® gas analysers, visit www.ecotech.com or contact Felicity Sharp at firstname.lastname@example.org.
+To learn more about the London C40 Cities air quality monitoring project, contact Jim Mills at firstname.lastname@example.org For more information about Ecotech Serinus® gas analysers, visit www.ecotech.com or contact Keith Webster at email@example.com